bishalthakur0/API-Rate-Limiter-Service/README.md

 1. Client sends a request to `/api/resource`
 2. Backend identifies the user (user ID or IP address)
 3. Requests are counted within a fixed time window
-4. If the request limit is exceeded:
+4. If the limit is exceeded:
-   - The request is blocked
+   - Request is rejected
    - HTTP 429 is returned
 5. Dashboard updates in real time